 - Excessive noise after 11pm: €300–€3,000 depending on complaints.

-- Inflatable accessories: The inflatable you-know-what is essentially a €500 magnet.
+- Inflatable accessories: the inflatable you-know-what is essentially a €500 magnet.

-The reality: Málaga wants your money but not the chaos.
+Málaga wants your money but not the chaos.
 The crackdown specifically targets hen and stag groups treating the Old Town like Magaluf.

 Neighbours complain, police arrive, fines get issued.
 Airbnb hosts will evict you at midnight with no refund if other guests complain.
 It happens regularly.

 The trick is picking venues where your group is welcome to be loud.
-That's what this guide is for.

 The Private Rooftop Solution